 Are you panicking because your website is driving fewer sales or conversions?
 The first thing you’ll need to do is open up your analytics tool and start digging into the issue.
 This article will talk about some of the key things to look for when your website stops performing.

-What to consider when you look at your web data is the fundamental of the web performance equation.
-The equation is:
+When you look at your web data, what is the fundamental of the web performance equation?

 [Traffic x Conversion Rate] x [AOV] = Revenue

 These equations are pretty universal for digital marketing and e-commerce.

 If your problem is that the revenue is declining, you'll need to consider the AOV (average order value) impact.

 Let's start looking at the impact of the key metrics and see how we can diagnose the issue breaking it down by 'traffic' and 'conversion rate.'

 Conversion drops because of lower web traffic.